materialsproject/fireworks/docs/security_tutorial.rst

     rlaunch -l my_launchpad.yaml singleshot

 To save typing, you can set things up so that the ``-l`` option is automatically set to the correct value.
 This is especially useful if you want to store your LaunchPad file in a separate directory from the directory that you are running scripts.
-For details, see the tutorial on managing configuration files.
+For details, see the tutorial on :ref:`_configfile-label`.